nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/tutorial/02-display-todos.md

 bootstrap();
 ```

-You added configuration for setting up the view engine, and removed the `globalPrefix` option.
+We added configuration for setting up the view engine, and removed the `globalPrefix` option.

 ## Template rendering

-Under the `assets` directory of the todo's project, you create a `views` directory with an `index.hbs` file inside with the following content:
+Under the `assets` directory of the todo's project, we'll create a `views` directory with an `index.hbs` file inside with the following content:

 ```handlebars
 <!DOCTYPE html>